-- · supervise financial reporting by - discussing the Company's draft financial statements and interim reports, and the Corporate Governance Statement issued annually, as well as the Company's and its consolidated group's accounting policies - assessing major or exceptional transactions and the related management judgement and estimates - monitoring the financial statements reporting process, supervising the financial reporting process and assessing the accuracy of financial reporting and its compliance with regulations
+- · supervise financial reporting by - discussing the Company's draft financial statements and interim reports, and the Corporate Governance Statement issued annually, as well as the Company's and its consolidated group's accounting policies - assessing major or exceptional transactions and the related management judgement and estimates - monitoring the financial statements reporting process, supervising the financial reporting process and assessing the accuracy of financial reporting and its compliance with regulations - supervise compliance with laws, rules and other regulations by - regularly hearing the Chief Compliance Officer - evaluating how the Company complies with laws, regulations and regulatory guidelines - evaluating compliance with internal guidelines - monitoring developments in the regulatory environment governing the Company's and its consolidated group's operations

-- supervise compliance with laws, rules and other regulations by - regularly hearing the Chief Compliance Officer - evaluating how the Company complies with laws, regulations and regulatory guidelines - evaluating compliance with internal guidelines - monitoring developments relating to regulation governing the Company's and its consolidated group's business - evaluate the adequacy and effectiveness of internal control by - monitoring and supervising compliance with the principles of internal control - · supervise internal auditing by - regularly hearing the Chief Audit Executive - assessing internal audit performance and dealing with the internal audit action plan - familiarising itself with the Internal Audit's audit reports to a sufficient extent - deal with issues related to regulatory supervision by - familiarising itself with supervisory reports issued by relevant regulators and with other reports, and by assessing any measures required by supervision - deal with and assess matters related to auditing and auditors by regularly hearing auditors - dealing with and assessing the audit plan and auditor's reports - monitoring and assessing statutory audit and especially ancillary services provided to the Company by the auditors - participating in the selection process of auditors - maintain contacts with the Audit Committee of the parent institution's Supervisory Board.
+- evaluate the adequacy and effectiveness of internal control by - monitoring and supervising compliance with the principles of internal control - supervise internal auditing by - regularly hearing the Chief Audit Executive - assessing internal audit performance and dealing with the internal audit action plan - familiarising itself with the Internal Audit's audit reports to a sufficient extent - deal with issues related to regulatory supervision by - familiarising itself with supervisory reports issued by relevant regulators and with other reports, and by assessing any measures required by supervision - deal with and assess matters related to auditing and auditors by - regularly hearing auditors - dealing with and assessing the audit plan and auditor's reports - monitoring and assessing statutory audit and especially ancillary services provided to the Company by the auditors - participating in the selection process of auditors - maintain contacts with the Audit Committee of the parent institution's Supervisory Board.

-Audit Committee work in 2011
+Audit Committee work in 2012

-The Audit Committee had five meetings in 2011, Tom von Weymarn acting as Chairman and Jukka Hienonen and Merja Auvinen as other members.
+The Audit Committee had six meetings, with Tom von Weymarn acting as Chairman and Merja Auvinen, Jukka Hienonen (until 27 March 2012) and Mirkku Kullberg (since 27 March 2012) as other members.
 In addition to the Audit Committee members, the President and CEO, the Chief Financial Officer, the Chief Risk Officer, the Chief Compliance Officer and representatives of Internal Audit and auditors participated in Committee meetings.
-The average attendance rate of its members stood at 100%.
+The average attendance rate of its members stood at 94%.